Motorcycle Accident Burns: Types, Treatment, and Legal Options

 Road Rash

 When a motorcyclist is dragged across the pavement, it can cause one of the most common types of burns associated with motorcycle accidents: road rash.
-Riders who lose many layers of skin from road rash are at a higher risk of injection and may require skin grafts.
+Riders who lose many layers of skin from road rash are at a higher risk of infection and may require skin grafts.
 It most often occurs during summer months, when riders are wearing less protective gear.

 If you sustained burns in a motorcycle accident caused by a negligent driver, you should not hesitate to pursue compensation for what you have endured.
-You shouldn’t have to pay a penny for any costs associated with your injuries and you may also be entitled to additional compensation for your physical and emotional pain and suffering.
+You shouldn’t have to pay a penny for any costs associated with your injuries, and you may also be entitled to additional compensation for your physical and emotional pain and suffering.

 At McNabola & Associates, our motorcycle accident attorneys will fight for the full damages you deserve.
 Contact our firm at (312) 888-8700 to schedule your free consultation.